 What happens if I miss a dose?

 Call your doctor if you miss your doses for several days in a row.
-You may need to restart the medicine at a lower dose.

 What happens if I overdose?